SecurityLogMiner/log-collection-documentation/PRD.md

 #### Server Repo:
 1. Create a TLS connection with Client
 2. Create a database specific to the user
-3. Eash user database has a table for each input log source
+3. Each user database has a table for each input log source
 4. Delete database on user deletion
 5. Automate the initialization of Server Instance